ut0mt8/k8sqndway/docs/04-bootstrapping-kubernetes-workers.md

 ### Install and configure nginx

-In our setup we use nginx as an internal load balancer on the worker itself for ensuring high avaibility connectivity to the master nodes.
+In our setup we use nginx as an internal load balancer on the worker itself to ensure high avaibility connectivity to the master nodes.

 Install a recent nginx with stream support the way you want.
-Update his config:
+Update its config:

 ```